SirRicSteel/TheosResearch.org/governance/THEOS_FAQ.md

 **Process Philosophy (Whitehead):**
 > "The present is shaped by the past not through memory, but through the persistence of causal influence."

-THEOS embodies this: past consequences create **causal influence** (wisdom state) that shapes present constraints, without requiring memory or consciousness.
+THEOS embodies this: past consequences create **causal influence** (wisdom state) that shapes present constraints, without requiring memory or recursive refinement.

 **Information Theory (Shannon):**
 > "A system is 'aware' of a signal if it responds differentially to that signal."